theCaiGuy/FudApp/README.md

-# Diversify.ai
+# Füd
 <img src="./images/sousChef@2x.png" width="150">

 ## Project Synopsis
-Diversify.ai is a program that seeks to take you out of your daily health routine and discover new things to make your lifestyle healthier and more enjoyable than ever.
-Enter and rate your favorite foods/exercises, and diversify.ai will recommend similarly tasting and healthy foods/exercises to allow you to explore new things while still enjoying your lifestyle.
+Füd is a program that seeks to take you out of your daily health routine and discover new things to make your lifestyle healthier and more enjoyable than ever.
+Enter and rate your favorite foods/exercises, and Füd will recommend similarly tasting and healthy foods/exercises to allow you to explore new things while still enjoying your lifestyle.

 ## Team Members
 | Member                | Photo                                         |